mlabs-haskell/doc-drive-cardano-components/docs/examples/payToScript.md

                            (ReferenceScript era)
 ```

-Other then the new `txOut`, the transaction body content is built exactly in the same way as in [simple transaction](./simpleTx).
-And once we have the TxBodyContent, we can again apply `makeTransactionBodyAutoBalance`, giving us a BalancedTxBody AlonzoEra (for more details on this see [spendFromScript](./spendFromScript.md#balancing-the-transaction)).
+Other then the new `txOut`, the transaction body content is built in exactly the same way as in [simple transaction](./simpleTx).
+And once we have the TxBodyContent, we can again apply `makeTransactionBodyAutoBalance`, giving us a BalancedTxBody AlonzoEra (for more details on this see [balancing the transaction](./spendFromScript.md#balancing-the-transaction) in the spendFromScript example).

 ```bash
 cardano-cli transaction build \